Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_file_handling.md

     ```

 ### Closing Files
-It's good practice to close a file after use:
+It's good practice to close a file after use.

 **Code Example**
     ```jac linenums="1"